Troy: Name

-Archaeological layers
+Archaeological site

-The archaeological site of Troy consists of the hill of Hisarlik and the fields below it to the south.
+The archaeological site of Troy consists of the hill of Hisarlık and the fields below it to the south.
 The hill is a tell, composed of strata containing the remains left behind by more than three millennia of human occupation.

 The primary divisions among layers are designated with Roman numerals, Troy I representing the oldest layer and Troy IX representing the most recent.
 Sublayers are distinguished with lowercase letters (e.g. VIIa and VIIb) and further subdivisions with numbers (e.g. VIIb1 and VIIb2).
 An additional major layer known as Troy 0 predates the layers which were initially given Roman numeral designations.

-The layers have been given relative dates by comparing artifacts found in them to those found at other sites.
-However, precise absolute dates are not always possible due to limitations in the accuracy of C dating.
+The layers have been given relative dates by comparing artefacts found in them to those found at other sites.
+However, precise absolute dates are not always possible due to limitations in the accuracy of radiocarbon dating.